Table of Contents

 For National Guard and Reserve members, retirement pay is based on a points system, where each drill, active duty day, and certain other service activities earn points toward retirement.

-Despite the differences in retirement eligibility, the retirement plans that are available to servicemembers are the same no matter what service you are in.
+Despite the differences in retirement eligibility and timeframe, the retirement plans that are available to servicemembers are the same no matter what service you are in.

 Blended Retirement System